Raphael Lea'i

-Raphael Ohanua Lea'i Jr. (born 9 September 2003) is a Solomon Islands footballer who plays as a striker for Premier League BH club FK Velež Mostar and the Solomon Islands national team.
+Raphael Ohanua Lea'i Jr. (born 9 September 2003) is a Solomon Islands professional footballer who plays as a striker for National Premier Leagues NSW club Wollongong Wolves and the Solomon Islands national team.
+He is the first Solomon Islands player to have played professional football in Europe.

 Early life

 Lea'i was born on 9 September 2003 in Honiara.
 Taking up futsal at the age of 12, he played for local side Kossa before moving to Marist.

 Club career

+Marist

 Following promising performances at international level, Lea'i was noticed by foreign clubs, including Argentine Primera División club Deportivo Godoy Cruz and Australian A-League side Brisbane Roar.
 Both clubs offered him a trial, however due to FIFA regulations on youth footballers, he was unable to sign an overseas professional contract before the age of 18.

 By the end of 2018, Lea'i had made his senior debut for Marist scoring four goals across six matches in the 2018 Solomon Islands S-League.
-For 2019, Lea'i was offered a scholarship to New Zealand high school Scots College, affiliated with A-League club Wellington Phoenix.
-He ended the season as the local Wellington high school league's top scorer, having scored 15 of Scots' 41 goals for the season.
+For 2019, Lea'i was offered a scholarship to New Zealand high school Scots College, affiliated with A-League club Wellington Phoenix; the school had previously seen foreign scholarship awardees move to professional clubs, including Eugenio Pizzuto and Calvin Harris.
+Though unable to appear in competitive matches for Phoenix youth sides due to FIFA laws preventing the foreign transfer of players under 18, Lea'i ended the season as the local Wellington high school league's top scorer, having scored 15 of Scots' 41 goals for the season.